poloclub/diffusiondb/datasheet.md

 5. **Are there tasks for which the dataset should not be used?** If so, please provide a description.

-	All tasks that utilize this dataset should follow the licensing policies and the regulations (StabilityAI, 2022) posed by Stability AI, the company that both made Stable Diffusion and runs the official Discord server.
+	All tasks that utilize this dataset should follow the licensing policies and the regulations posed by Stability AI, the company that both made Stable Diffusion and runs the official Discord server.

 6. **Any other comments?**